-Lucy Hayes’ wine-colored velvet dress, worn in her White House portrait, also will be brought out of HPLM’s collections storage and put on display.
+Lucy Hayes’ wine-colored velvet dress, worn in her White House portrait, was brought out of HPLM’s collections storage and put on display.
 The Women’s Christian Temperance Union paid for the portrait to be painted because the first lady advocated for the temperance movement and abstained from alcohol.

-The exhibit also will explore the Hayeses’ views on alcohol.
+The exhibit explores the Hayeses’ views on alcohol.
 Although they championed temperance, the Hayeses were not in favor of legally banning alcohol.